akb89/valencer/README.md

 # Valencer
-Welcome to ****Valencer****, a RESTful API to search for annotated sentences matching a given combination of syntactic realizations of the arguments of a predicate -- aka *valence patterns* -- in the FrameNet database.
+Welcome to **Valencer** a RESTful API to search for annotated sentences matching a given combination of syntactic realizations of the arguments of a predicate -- aka *valence patterns* -- in the FrameNet database.

 ## HowTo
 MongoDB data are available in valencer_data.zip